Dr Catrin H Williams

 - Women and Religion

-- Jews and Christians in Conflict and Dialogue
+- Jews and Christians: From Conflict to Dialogue

 - Satan and his World of Darkness

-For the MA in Biblical Interpretation I coordinate and/or contribute to the following modules:
+For the MA in Biblical Interpretation I coordinate the following modules:

 - The Gospel of John